simpleOnly1/optimial-adaptive-dehaze-master/README.md

 --      NYU2 database
 --      RESIDE dataset

-there exists much more foggy images.
+there exists much more depth images， you can generate haze images by atmosphere scatter model.